Blogger of the Fortnight: Priyanka Matanhelia

 Facebook Application Review

 Technology is something which not many people understand but in today’s world, technology is mostly sold to such people.
 Hence, it is very important that someone somewhere takes the effort to make this information available in simple manner.
-And for doing that, Sanij Seethi is our Blogger of the Fortnight.
+And for doing that, Sanij Seethi is our Bloggerati of the Fortnight.

 Click here to read more from our Blogger of the Fortnight series.